s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 video from a webcam, opening another website).

-Cloud software, as well as subscription-model software with online-verification mechanisms, are additionally subject to license changes, updates modifiying, restricting or simply removing past functionality etc. Additionally, many cloud software solutions and ecosystems store the users' data in the cloud, often across national borders, where legal and privacy concerns are intransparently handled by the companies.
-If a company, for any reason, is unable or unwanting to continue servicing a customer, the users data may be irrecoverably lost (or access prevented).
+Cloud software, as well as subscription-model software with online-verification mechanisms, are additionally subject to license changes, updates modifying, restricting or simply removing past functionality etc. Additionally, many cloud software solutions and ecosystems store the users' data in the cloud, often across national borders, where legal and privacy concerns are intransparently handled by the companies.
+If a company, for any reason, is unable or unwilling to continue servicing a customer, the users data may be irrecoverably lost (or access prevented).
 This can have serious consequences<mmm-embed path="../references/adobe" wrap="sidenote"></mmm-embed>, especially for professional users, for whom an inability to access their tools or their cloud-stored data can pose an existential threat.